07 March 2023

 Just a year after the launch of LOC's Scoliosis Brace, the London Orthotic Consultancy has been invited to participate in the BASIS study (Bracing Adolescent Idiopathic Scoliosis Study).

-The study has been designed by surgeons, scoliosis patient representatives and researchers to try to further the evidence surrounding bracing in scoliosis.
-Over twenty hospitals across the UK are involved and young people aged 10-15 years old with a diagnosis of scoliosis are being asked to participate in what is termed a ‘randomised controlled trial’.
+Over twenty hospitals across the UK are involved and young people aged 10-15 years old with a diagnosis of scoliosis are being asked to participate ina randomised controlled trial.
 This means that the type of back brace given to participants in the study is randomly chosen by computer.
 The study is currently scheduled to continue until 2031.

 The objective of the study is to compare two different types of back brace, one which is worn most of the day and one which is worn only at night- time.
 A night-time version of LOC’s Scoliosis brace will be prescribed and fitted to the night-time group.